Likhith257/DevOps_jenkins_setup_pipelining/README.md

-# Jenkins with Python Pipelining Project Integration
+# Jenkins with Pipeline Project Integration

 This repository demonstrates how to set up Jenkins, configure it to pull a Python project from GitHub, and execute a Python script in a CI/CD pipeline.